dead-claudia/website/scripts/README.md

   The other is a slightly optimized (to avoid race conditions) directory iterator that caches its compilation results for the server instead of making most of its API awkwardly open.

-  These combined are more or less a back-end, with the server, tasks/compile-blog-posts.js, and tasks/compile-songs.js calling it as front-ends.
+  These combined are more or less a back-end, with the server and tasks/compile.js calling it as front-ends.

   This could be easily refactored to allow posts in folders and copy other non-markdown files, without requiring any changes to the site itself.